 Download & Other Tools

-- Footnote: Years presented comprise two school years (e.g., 2013-14 and 2014-15 school years are shown as 2013-2015).
-This question was asked of all surveyed staff in the 2011-12 school year.
-In 2012-13, 2013-14, and 2014-15 only staff reporting responsibility for services or instruction related to health, prevention, discipline, counseling, or safety were asked to respond.
+- Footnote: Years presented comprise two school years (e.g., 2015-16 and 2016-17 school years are shown as 2015-2017).
 Data are unweighted.
 K-12 schools are classified according to the grade levels with greatest enrollment (e.g., schools with more students in the elementary grades than in the middle or high school grades are classified as elementary schools).
 Students in non-traditional programs are those enrolled in community day schools or continuation education.
 The notation S refers to data that have been suppressed because (a) there were fewer than 5 respondents in that group, or (b) the sample was too small to be representative.
 N/A means that data are not available.

 - Measures of Health Care on Kidsdata.org